 - When and why do people trust or mistrust information they receive?

 - How can the circulation of knowledge be conceptualised theoretically and investigated methodologically?

 - Transcultural and Cross-Border Practices of knowledge circulation in academic mobility context par Schmitz Anett ;

 - The Circulation and Transformation of Knowledge in Refugees’ Social Media circuits par Böhme Claudia ;

-- Hacking the Circuits of Circulation: ‘Democratizing Technology’ in Lomé’s ‘Maker Movement’ par Santos Janine Patricia ;
+- ‘Democratizing Technology’ in Digital Transformation: Ideologies in circulation in Lomé’s makerspaces and start-ups par Santos Janine Patricia ;

 Voir tous les panels du colloque Apad colloque 2020